IshmamF/IshmamF/README.md

 📚 Studying Computer Science at City College of New York <br>
 💭 Learning Backend Engineering and Databases <br>
 🧑🏽‍💻 I enjoy attending hackathons & blogging when I can <br>
-⚡ I meditate and like listening to podcasts <br>
 🧠 Background in Data Science and AI/ML

 ### Languages: